ahlesea/xrtc/README.md

 PROJ
   - hdl
   - xdc

+<i> The original KU060 sources are kept in the hdl/xdc directories for reference during troubleshooting <br>
+Additionally - there are python scripts added in the hdl/xdc directories that more or less document the conversion strategy that was used </i>

 # Build Instructions
 1. Clone this repo to an area on the disk with a 10character path length or less.
 (If you don't then PDI gen will fail due to compilation errors) <a href> https://support.xilinx.com/s/question/0D52E00006hpR4ASAU/pdi-generation-fails-in-vivado-20202-during-bootgen-for-versal-vck190?language=en_US </a>